Home

 Introduction

 In his book, Ancient Türkic Runic Monuments of Europe, Soslan Baichorov provided readings for about 150 inscriptions, demonstrating a wide spread of the Türkic literacy in the Eastern and Central Europe, the giant spread of the Türkic inscription monuments, and the ethnic affiliation of the studied texts with the "d" and "dj" dialects of the Bulgarian language over the vast steppe expanses from Itil to Danube.
 S. Baichorov de-mystified the inscriptions attributed by the archeologists to the Alanian populations of the Khazaria.
-He found them to be legibly written in the Bulgarian language, and detected the dialectal nuances.
+He found them to be legibly written in the Ogur-type Bulgarian language, and detected the dialectal nuances.
 To be able to accomplish the decipherment of the North Caucasian and Northern Pontic inscriptions, S. Baichorov had to establish the alphabetical specifics of the differing scripts of the different schools of writing, and the grammatical rules used in the conventional writings.
-The Alphabet Table below is taken from the S. Baichorov's book.
-In the table, S. Baichorov assembled the variations in the alphabet graphemes used by the:
+In process, S. Baichorov determined phonetical values of the letters that were perplexing scholars involved in the studies of runiform inscriptions in the Eastern Europe.

 "Danube Türkic population", which is historically attested as the Bulgarian population extended from Transylvania to the Kama river estuary,